Automation Testing Tutorial: Your First Test in Minutes

 You can't (and shouldn't) test everything.
 Focus on business-critical paths — the features that, if broken, directly impact your users.

-Start by automating 5–15 essential tests.
-Once you’re confident, expand your coverage.
+Start by automating 5–15 essential tests, then expand once you're confident.

 How Many Steps Should a Test Have?